Mercedes-Benz GLC Review & Prices

 While the infotainment displays and styling look great, there’s some genuine issues with materials

 Where the GLC loses some of its premium sheen is in some of its materials.
-There’s a lot of leather and metal trim bits which help create the premium feel, but there are scratchy plastics at touchpoints that you’ll be using a lot.
+There are a lot of leather and metal trim bits which help create the premium feel, but there are scratchy plastics at touchpoints that you’ll be using a lot.
 For example, around the door bins it feels quite nasty, while the gear stalk on the steering column doesn’t feel high-end at all.

 Both infotainment screens are clear and easy to navigate.
-The driver’s display has multiple views that you can flick through, and you can simply set it up how you want it.
-The central touchscreen is also no bother, with the software one of the best you can use.
-However, Apple CarPlay and Android Auto are available, and they’re better to use on the whole.
+The driver’s display has multiple views that you can flick through, and you can set it up how you want it.
+The central touchscreen is a bit slower to respond to your inputs than a BMW or Audi, though.

+Apple CarPlay and Android Auto are also available, and they’re better to use on the whole.
 There aren’t a lot of option packs available with the GLC, as the trim levels are all well-equipped.
 The only option packs on offer are for the driver assistance package, which adds adaptive cruise control and active lane change assist, and a tow bar adaptation.

 MPG, emissions and tax

 Of the non-electrified options, the 220d and 300d diesels are again the more efficient options for longer distance driving, but the lesser-powered version is only 1mpg better off at its best at 52.3mpg.
-That being said, the 300 petrol option isn’t that far away, with its 37.7mpg quite admirable for a petrol engine in a car this size.
-While the price gap between petrol and diesel at the pumps remains wide, this will likely prove more cost-effective.
+That being said, the 300 petrol option isn’t a lightyear away, with its claimed 37.7mpg quite admirable for a petrol engine in a car this size.
+All versions of the GLC get a nine-speed automatic and four-wheel drive.

 Safety and security

 As standard, the GLC features active brake assist, attention assist, collision prevention assist, cruise control with variable speed limiter and tyre pressure monitoring.
-Mid- and top-spec models also get a augmented transparent bonnet stitched together from all the camera views – useful when going off-road – as well as traffic sign assist, blind spot assist and a 360-degree camera.
+Mid- and top-spec models also get an augmented transparent bonnet stitched together from all the camera views – useful when going off-road – as well as traffic sign assist, blind spot assist and a 360-degree camera.

 The GLC also features all-round airbags, rear ISOFIX points with top mounts, all-round car security sensors and Mercedes emergency calling.